canonical/synapse-operator/README.md

 * think about test cases for basic functionality

-* look into using the new postgresql interface (the current one used is being deprecated)
+* look into using the new postgresql interface (the current one used is being deprecated) - done

 * demo (spin up the charm with relations, configure two users, get them to chat via a client) - done